randombits-dev/randombits/src/content/articles/module-federation-advanced.md

 On the server, you would set these environment variables in your CI pipeline (github, vercel, etc).
 And when they are set in your CI environment, they take priority over anything in your .env file.
-So you can check in the lcoal .env if you wish.
+So you can check in the local .env if you wish.

 Here is an example of loading the environment variables in webpack: